yansol0/CTF-Writeups/picoCTF_2022/Wine/README.md

 ![esp](screenshots/offset.png?raw=true)

+Using the cyclic tool again, we pass in the characters that made it into the ESP to find the exact number of character that made it into the buffer (cyclic -l laab) - 144.

 So our final payload is 144 bytes - 4 bytes for the address we want to redirect to and 140 junk characters.
 Finally, we can put together a quick pwntools scripts and get the flag: